heptarch/heptarch.github.io/drafts/latent.md

 	</div>
 	</figure>

 I'm not sure.
 But I would argue that the parallels are more profound than they first appear, since both represent a chosen perspective on an objective world, with the curious mixture of choice, art, and capture that entails.
-For photography, that world is physical; for AI, that world is the latent one inside a model, but is no less real for that.
-Below, I elaborate on what this means.
+For photography, that world is physical; for AI, that world is the latent one inside a model, and no less real for that.

 ## Worlds apart